bc-marine-canvas/bc-marine-canvas/content/covers/sail-covers.md

   alt: A sail cover around a mainsail
 ---

-Sail covers are pretty self-explanatory: to protect your mainsail from birds, UV light, and moisture, pack it away into a sail cover or stackpack when it's not in use.
+To protect your mainsail from birds, UV light, and moisture, pack it away into a sail cover or stackpack when it's not in use.

 <!--more-->

 Precise fit is critical feature of a mainsail cover or stackpack.
 Sail covers frequently occupy the space directly above a dodger or bimini, and clearance is often limited.
-Precise measurement and careful construction are essential to prevent excessive wear from friction.

-Adequate reinforcement is equally important.
-Sail covers are often susceptible to chafing from the topping lift; a correctly designed sail cover will account for this friction, and include reinforcement to resist wear.
+Our sail covers are exactly designed to fit your boat, and ruggedly reinforced to resist chafing and wear.